learn through suffering C language learn through suffering

 6

-The meaning of the for statement may be a little confusing.
+You might find the meaning of the for loop a little confusing.

-We just keep incrementing the variable i until EOS appears in the array element.
+I'm just incrementing the variable 'i' until an EOS character appears within the array elements.

-However, it is tedious to write a for statement every time to count the number of characters in a string.
+It's just tedious to have to write a `for` loop every time I need to count the characters in a string.

-For this reason, the strlen function is provided to count the number of characters in a string.
+Therefore, a function called strlen is provided to count the number of characters in a string.

-Note that you must #include string.h to use the strlen function.
+Note that you need to include string.h to use the strlen function.

 Source code

-The following program is an example of rewriting the previous program with the strlen function.
+The following program is an example rewritten using the strlen function.

 #include <stdio.h>